pbuckner/x-plane_plugins/XPython/README_SDK.md

       XPLMScenery: XPLMLoadObjectAsync
 ```

-## NEW
+## NEW APIs
 ### Constants
-XPPython.VERSION -- version number of XPPython3
+`XPPython.VERSION` -- version number of XPPython3
-XPPython.PLUGINSPATH -- full path to where XPPython3 Plugins are installed: <XP>/Resources/plugins/PythonPlugins
+`XPPython.PLUGINSPATH` -- full path to where XPPython3 Plugins are installed: <XP>/Resources/plugins/PythonPlugins
-XPPython.INTERNALPLUGINSPATH -- full path to where XPPython3 Internal Plugins are installed: <XP>/Resources/XPPython3
+`XPPython.INTERNALPLUGINSPATH` -- full path to where XPPython3 Internal Plugins are installed: <XP>/Resources/XPPython3

 ### XPPython.XPPythonGetDicts()
 Returns dictionary of internal plugin python dictionaries.
 The Plugin already stores lists of
 items registered by each (XPython3) plugin.
 You may be able to use these, read-only,
 rather than maintaining your own list of things you've registered.

+(For now, this internal dictionaries are not fully documented, though you can probably divine their use:
 #### commandCallbacks and commandRefcons
 Key: integer index
 Value: tuple, ("<PluginFile.py>", <XPLMCommandRef capsule>, <command handler python method>, inBefore=0/1, <refCon object>)